yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/indexes-constraints/partial-index-ysql.md

 {{</nav/panels>}}
 <!-- end: nav tabs -->

-For illustration, let us use the `customers` table from the [Northwind sample database](../../../../sample-data/northwind/#install-the-northwind-sample-database).
+The example uses the `customers` table from the [Northwind sample database](../../../../sample-data/northwind/#install-the-northwind-sample-database).

 View the contents of the `customers` table: